albanywang2000/Forex-Connect/Win64/CS/dotnet40/TableManager/FindRowByColumnValue/ReadMe.txt

-GetOffers application
+FindRowByColumnValue application

 Brief
 ==================================================================================
-This sample shows how to get actual information about offers.
+This sample shows how to find a table row by the column value.
 The sample performs the following actions:
 1. Login.
-2. Print actual bid and ask prices for all offers.
-3. Wait 10 seconds and print offer updates.
+2. Create an order with attached limit and stop orders.
+Store the request ID.
+3. Find all rows in the orders table with the request ID from the previous step.
+4. Find all rows in the orders table by multiple fields: Type and BuySell.
+5. Print information about the found rows.
-4. Logout.
+6. Logout.

 Building the application
 ==================================================================================